-Almost 100 years later, its cast iron replacement (the black & white one) was built.
-It is the tallest cast iron lighthouse in the United States, but unfortunately not open to the public.
+Almost 100 years later, its cast-iron replacement (the black and white one) was built.
+It’s the tallest cast-iron lighthousein the United States, but unfortunately not open to the public.

 More Cape Henry Lighthouse History

-“Tour the first federally funded lighthouse, next to the “First Landing” site where English settlers arrived in 1607.
+You can, however, tour the first federally-funded lighthouse, next to the “First Landing” site where English settlers arrived in 1607.
 It has stood sentinel since its completion in 1792.
-The Lighthouse was authorized by George Washington and overseen by Alexander Hamilton”.
-The self guided tour should take about 30 minutes.
+The Lighthouse was authorized by George Washington and overseen by Alexander Hamilton.
+The self-guided tour should take about 30 minutes.

-As you climb to the top of the Old Cape Henry Light, count the steps with the kids, peek out the windows and take a deep breath of the ocean air when you reach the top.
-Take a photo standing between the lighthouses and tag #searchandfindadventures to share the fun!
-Or you can send them securely to friends and family on the FamilyApp.
+As you climb to the top of the Old Cape Henry Light, count the steps with the kids, peek out the windows, and take a deep breath of the ocean air when you reach the top.
+Take a photo standing between the lighthouses to share the fun and send them securely to friends and family on the FamilyApp.